 - Previous retrospective commitments

-- People in regards to collaboration and relationship
+- People in regard to collaboration and relationship

 - Processes and practices followed in the current sprint.